 A double key press is accomplished by simultaneously pressing and releasing both UP and DOWN ARROW buttons.
-For example, in the default display, briefly pressing and releasing both arrows will bring up the Menu on the LCD display.
+In the default display, briefly pressing and releasing both arrows will toggle the cursor between the Set Point selection and the Orbital Speed selection.
+When the cursor is at the Set Point selection, use the UP and DOWN single key press to set the Set Point and likewise for the Orbital Speed(see Figure 1).
+Pressing and holding both buttons simultaneously will bring up the Menu on the LCD display.
 Scrolling to the various options in the Menu is accomplished by pressing the UP and DOWN ARROW buttons.
 This manual contains details on accessing and setting the various Menu options.